igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 # Introduction

-## Motivation for passive on-path loss observation
+## Motivation for Passive On-Path Loss Observation

 Packet loss is a hard and pervasive problem of day-to-day network operation.
 Proactively detecting, measuring, and locating it is crucial to maintaining high